LoopKit/looptips/docs/index.md

 As exciting as this sounds...we should first get the cavaets out of the way.
 There are some limitations on what kind of pumps/equipment are required.
 This system doesn't work with most pumps and requires you to do some work (directions are thoroughly covered in LoopDocs).

 * Loop only works on an iPhone
-* Loop only works with older Medtronic pumps
+* Loop only works with older Medtronic pumps and OmniPod Eros pods
 * Medtronic x15 series (all work)
 * Medtronic x22 series (all work)
 * Medtronic x23 series (2.4A or lower)
 * Medtronic x54 series (WW: 2.6A or lower and Canadian/Australian: 2.7A or lower)
+* OmniPod Eros pods (newer Dash pods are not compatible)
 * You need access to a Mac computer to build Loop app onto your iPhone
 * You need to buy a RileyLink ($150) and a developer license ($99 per year)

 Put in other words, no this does not current work on android phones.
 Animas, T-slim, Combo, Dana-R, Dana-RS, Medtronic (not listed above), and any other pump you can name will also not be compatible.

-The only exception is the current Omnipod pumps are nearing Loop compatibility.
-DIY Loop is being developed for Eros-type pods, that ones with the large PDMs most people have currently.
-Tidepool Loop has been announced at the development partner for the DASH pods that are in limited release currently.
+Note: Tidepool Loop has been announced as the development partner for the DASH pods.
+Timing for the release of Tidepool Loop is still TBD.

 # Disclaimer